TeamLe-Shop/zordzman-plus-plus/README.md

 That's about it.
 It's can be a little tedious, but once that's all set up you're ready to move on!

-Then navigate back to the zordzman-plus-plus folder where the Makefile.OSX* is and run ```make -f Makefile.OSX```.
+Then navigate back to the zordzman-plus-plus folder, and proceed to do the CMake instructions for Linux.
+They are almost the exact same.
-Then, run ```./zordzman``` and the game should be brought up!

-(*) Note: Makefile.OSX is no longer used to build the project on Mac OSX.
-[CMake](http://cmake.org/) is recommended.
-The usage for Mac and Linux are pretty much the same.

 ### Linux ###